 Micro-brewing and large-scale brewing are ubiquitous.
 It’s in the culture, part of our shared identity.
 From the super hoppy IPAs [India Pale Ale] to the unfiltered wheat beers and the popular chocolate stouts, beer is to Portland what wings are to Buffalo, or BBQ is to everyone south of the Mason-Dixon line.

 It always amazes me how drastically the weather changes when you travel just east of Portland.
 The infamous rains dry up once you cross the Cascade Mountains.
-Just 30 miles east of Portland the land becomes dry and sunny, a perfect climate for grapes.
+Just 30 miles east of [Portland,] the land becomes dry and sunny, a perfect climate for grapes.
 Hood River and Southeast Washington are full of vineyards.
 To our southwest lies a large region famous for wines, the Willamette Valley.
-Oregon wine grapes are now our most valuable fruit crop, valued at $128 million.
-Our state bottles about 3 million cases of wine annually, shipping 64 percent of it out of state.
+Oregon wine grapes are now our most valuable fruit crop, valued at [one hundred twenty-eight] million.
+Our state bottles about [three] million cases of wine annually, shipping [sixty-four] percent of it out of state.

 Whenever Christians mention alcohol, there seems to be a race to cite 1 Corinthians 8:9.
 We all know Paul’s warning: “Be careful, however, that the exercise of your rights does not become a stumbling block to the weak.”

 Drinking was once an affront in evangelical circles.
 The sight of a drinking Christian could have even unbelievers crying, “Hypocrite!”
 Those days are behind us.
-Now, it is often those who refuse to imbibe who are in danger of being a stumbling block.
+Now, [it’s] often those who refuse to imbibe who are in danger of being a stumbling block.

 The church that is stridently dry can now actually hurt the Christian image, at least in our part of the country.
 I was raised Roman Catholic.
 I grew up with wine in my home and in my church.
 I never saw a conflict between alcohol and faith until I started attending a Mennonite youth group.
 I converted from Catholicism in my late teens and then attended a Mennonite University.
 Although I knew a few Mennonites who drank, they were clearly in the minority.